isomerpages/moe-chijsjc/_list-of-ccas/Pixel Playhouse.md

 #### **About**

 At Pixel Playhouse, students are offered opportunities to explore and develop their interests in photography, videography, photo-editing, storyboarding and Audio Visual (AV) through a range of programmes and competitions.
 Students hone their skills by attending workshops, participating in national schools competition, providing photography, videography and AV support for school events.

-A key strength of the CCA is our participation in the annual digital animation competition organised by Nexus for students and youth to express their thoughts about Total Defence.
-The past 3 years have seen at least 1 team making it to the top 10 finalists and some teams reaching the top 100 or top 40 teams amongst hundreds of teams from schools in Singapore.
-At Pixel, we believe in being effective, organised and giving our best in all that we do and thus our motto –&nbsp;**_Winning Every Moment_**.

 One key competition that members of the Pixel Playhouse participate in is *N.E.mation!,* organised by Singapore Discovery Centre for students and youths to express their thoughts about Total Defence.
-In the past years, we have seen at least one team making it to the top 20 finalists, with one team winning First Runner Up in N.E.mation!
-2022!
+In the past years, we have seen at least one team making it to the top 20 finalists, with one team winning First Runner Up in *N.E.mation!
+2022!*

 At Pixel, we believe in working together to achieve a common goal and thus our vision statement – **Together, we capture today’s memories for tomorrow.**